zsquareplusc/mpy-repl-tool/documentation/technical.rst

         :param str code: code to execute
         :returns: all output as text
         :rtype: str
+        :raises IOError: execution failed

         Execute the string and returns the output as string.
 It may contain multiple lines.

-    .. method:: evaluate(code)

-        :param str code: code to execute
-        :returns: Python object

-        Execute the string and returns the output parsed using ``ast.literal_eval`` so that numbers, strings, lists etc. can be handled as Python objects.

         The executed code should use ``print()`` to construct the answer, e.g.
         ``print(repr(obj))``.
 It is also possible to use multiple print statements to construct the response, e.g. to create a list with many entries.
 As printed lines are transfered immediately and the PC caches the data, it is possible to create very large responses.

+        If the target raises an exception, this function will raise an exception too.
+The type depends on the exception.
+An ``IOError`` is rasied by default, unless the Traceback can be parsed.
+If an ``OSError`` is recognized it or one of the sublcasses (``FileNotFoundError``, ``PermissionError``,  ``FileExistsError``) will
+        be rised.

+    .. method:: evaluate(code)

+        :param str code: code to execute
+        :returns: Python object

+        Execute the string (just like :meth:`eval`) and return the output parsed using ``ast.literal_eval`` so that numbers, strings, lists etc. can be handled as Python objects.

     :class:`MicroPythonRepl` has additional helper methods to list, read and write files.